-The University Archives of Lane Library, AASU is the official repository for the University's records.
+The University Archives of Lane Library, Armstrong is the official repository for the University's records.
 The records may be in various media such as paper, magnetic storage, film, or audio-visual recordings.
 The record form may be correspondence, memoranda, reports, newsletter, press releases, newspaper clippings, photographs, memorabilia or other formats.

-The records of the University Archives will be made available in accordance with the rules and regulations of the Armstrong Atlantic State University and Lane Library.
+The records of the University Archives will be made available in accordance with the rules and regulations of the Armstrong State University and Lane Library.
 Appropriate Federal and State Laws govern the University in its policy.
 The Georgia Open Records Act has been amended to protect archival records in public institutions (O.C.G.A.
 58-18-100-101.)
 Other policies of the University Archives related to its records are implicitly established in this procedure.
 In the absence of specific restrictions, and within the established guidelines, all materials in the University Archives will be opened to researchers on a non-discriminatory basis.
 Availability will be limited by the following:

 - Transferring Department's Restrictions